Updated: Need Help Paying Rent? Here’s How To Find Rental Assistance In North Texas

-Congress approved $25 billion to help keep renters in their homes and make landlords whole.
+Congress has approved nearly $47 billion to help keep struggling renters in their homes and make landlords whole.
 Those funds are available now to help Texas renters, but applying can be confusing.
 Here's what you need to know to navigate the process.

-Nearly $2 billion in Emergency Rental Assistance funds were earmarked for Texas.
+Nearly $3.5 billion in Emergency Rental Assistance funds are earmarked for Texans.
 The funds were divvied up between the state and larger local governments to hand out, and they’re available now.

-The funds can be used to pay up to 12 months of unpaid rent or utilities going back to March 13, 2020.
+The funds can be used to pay unpaid rent or utilities going back to March 13, 2020.

 There are eligibility requirements to get the federally funded rental and utility assistance, and they can be a bit confusing.

 Terrance Jones, interim director of Fort Worth’s Office of Neighborhood Services, suggests that people who need help with rent or utilities go ahead and put in an application if they’re behind and need help.

 “If you feel that you need assistance and you’re not sure that you qualify, even if you don’t understand all the rules after reading the information on the website, I highly suggest that you go in and create an account and actually apply … before you determine that you don’t qualify yourself,” Jones said.

 Who Qualifies For Rent Relief?